HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

 > I explore two key dimensions of technology: the structural, focused on the security and stability of emerging technologies, and the social, centered on how digital growth shapes societal structures.
 I believe in intersectionality, recognizing that no topic exists in isolation and that the most effective solutions come from blending insights across disciplines.

-Each question is tied to actual work I doing whether that be communities I'm part of or projects I'm building.
+Each question is tied to actual work I'm doing, whether that be communities I'm part of or projects I'm building.
 And of course, they will evolve as I discover new, more interesting avenues or limitations.

 ---